HealthML/Nextflow-pipeline/README.md

 # Nextflow-pipeline

 The current pipeline analyze the exon-seq data generated from either of Regeneron’s own pipeline `(SPB)` or Functionally Equivalent `(FE)` piplines from UKbiobank.
 Initially, the raw input data (`.bed`,`.fam`, `.bai`) are filtered and converted to vcf files using two `plink2` processes.
-Then, the variants (`vcf` file) is annotated using the ensembleVariant Effect Predictor (`vep`) tool.
+Then, the variants (`vcf` file) are annotated in the third process, using the ensembleVariant Effect Predictor (`vep`) tool.
 The corresponding result is then processed using an in-house tool called SEAK.
 The pipeline has a total of four processes.
-The tools used on all processes are containerized in the [docker image ](https://github.com/HealthML/Nextflow-pipeline/blob/master/container/Dockerfile)
+The tools used for all the four processes are containerized in the [docker image ](https://github.com/HealthML/Nextflow-pipeline/blob/master/container/Dockerfile)

 # Installation